SCOTT SIMON, HOST:

 MARA LIASSON, BYLINE: Happy to be here.

 LIASSON: Well, what it means is that the financial crisis is no longer the top priority.
 That's what consumed Tim Geithner's term as Treasury secretary.
-He came from the Federal Reserve Bank Board in New York.
+He came from the Federal Reserve Bank Board, in New York.
 He was tied to Wall Street.
-Lew is a budget expert, and that's what's going to be on the president's plate for the next term, making budget and tax deals with Republicans, trying to find that ever elusive grand bargain on entitlements and the deficit.
-That's Lew's expertise and that's what he'll be working on.
+Lew is a budget expert, and that's what's going to be on the president's plate for the next term; making budget and tax deals with Republicans, trying to find that ever elusive, grand bargain on entitlements and the deficit.
+That's Lew's expertise, and that's what he'll be working on.

 LIASSON: Well, first, the opposition is, obviously, with Republicans.
 They consider him an apostate.
 They think Hagel was a turncoat.
 He once talked about how the Jewish lobby intimidates people in Washington.
 They feel he's been squishy on Iran sanctions.
 He's said the Pentagon budget was bloated.
-He also was a loner when he was in the Senate so he doesn't have a lot of deep friendships.
-He has been going on the offensive, giving a lot of interviews, trying to clarify his remarks, explaining how he is as strong on Israel and Iran as anybody else.
+He also was a loner, when he was in the Senate, so he doesn't have a lot of deep friendships.
+He has been going on the offensive; giving a lot of interviews, trying to clarify his remarks, explaining how he is as strong on Israel and Iran as anybody else.

 LIASSON: That's right.
 Even before he was nominated, several Republicans said that he was their choice, that he would have no problem being confirmed.
 There is a kind of senatorial courtesy.
 He's well-liked among his colleagues, and nobody expects that he'll have a hard time at all.
-What we're waiting to find out, as we said, is will there be a filibuster against former Senator Hagel, and will enough Republicans break to confirm him?
+What we're waiting to find out, as we said, is will there be a filibuster against former Sen. Hagel, and will enough Republicans break to confirm him?

 SIMON: And how much consternation is there over the fact that this is not so far a Cabinet that looks like America, if you please, in what's being called the Brooks Brothers wall - all-male appointees?

 LIASSON: Well, so far, there have been all-male appointees, especially the replacement for Hillary Clinton at secretary of State.
-There are a couple of more openings the president has to fill, and I would predict that he fills them with women.
+There are a couple more openings the president has to fill, and I would predict that he fills them with women.